CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 <img style="max-width:380px; box-shadow: 0 0 0 1px rgba(111,119,130,.15), 0 5px 20px 0 rgba(21,27,38,.08); border-radius: 4px;" src="../images/slack-rule.png" />

-A Rule Action allows users to customize actions triggered by Asana's rule engine.
-They use the same functionality as the [Modal Form](/docs/modal-form), as Asana requests a form definition from the app server.
+A rule action allows users to customize actions triggered by Asana's rule engine.
+They function similarly to a [modal form](/docs/modal-form), as Asana requests a form definition from the app server.
 The app controls the form fields, handles `on_change` events, and stores the inputs of the form.
 When a rule is created, Asana sends a request to the app server with the user-specified inputs.
 When the rule is triggered, Asana sends an event to the app server.

-Rule Actions are a part of [Asana Rules](https://asana.com/guide/help/premium/rules).
+Rule actions are a part of [Asana rules](https://asana.com/guide/help/premium/rules).

-_Note: An app server must be hosted in order for Rule Actions to function.
-For a brief list of popular hosting options, see [Hosting](/docs/hosting)._
+_Note: An app server must be hosted in order for rule actions to function.
+For a brief list of popular hosting options, see [hosting](/docs/hosting)._

-To see an example app server written for Rule Actions, see our [app-components-rule-action-example-app](https://github.com/Asana/app-components-rule-action-example-app) on GitHub.
+To see an example app server written for rule actions, see our [app-components-rule-action-example-app](https://github.com/Asana/app-components-rule-action-example-app) on GitHub.

-### UI Builder: Rule Action
+### UI builder: rule action

-Visit the [UI Builder](https://app.asana.com/0/my-apps/response-builder/rule-actions) to configure a Rule Action in an interactive test environment.
+Visit the [UI builder](https://app.asana.com/0/my-apps/response-builder/rule-actions) to configure a rule action in an interactive test environment.
-For an overview of the UI Builder, see [this guide](/docs/ui-builder).
+For an overview of the UI builder, see [this guide](/docs/ui-builder).

-### Rule Action Configurations
+### Rule action Configurations

 | Property          | Description                                                                                  |
 |-------------------|----------------------------------------------------------------------------------------------|